 I recognise and thank my Board colleagues for their support, contribution and dedication throughout the year.
 Collectively the Directors need to bring the appropriate skills, knowledge and experience to add to the effectiveness of the Board, provide leadership and contribute to the success of the company.
+In recognition of the contribution that Babinda Community Bank® makes to the Babinda community, the BCFSL Board and Staff were 2018 finalists in the Cairns Chamber of Commerce, Business Excellence Awards.

-This year, by rotation, Greg Hendy, Tanya Tuttle and Desley Vella have stepped down and being eligible, have nominated for re-election.
+This year, by rotation, Laurel Cottone and Lorraine Anning have stepped down and being eligible, have nominated for re-election.